-Frank Fernandez joined the Blank Foundation in 2014 to lead the Westside Neighborhood Prosperity Fund, a program designed to contribute to the revitalization of Vine City, English Avenue, Castleberry Hill, and adjacent neighborhoods.
-He also supports the foundation’s efforts in global giving, health access, and community development.
-An expert on housing, transportation, and economic development, Fernandez served for eight years as executive director of Green Doors, a nonprofit group devoted to transforming lives and neighborhoods for people in need in the Austin metro area.
+FFrank Fernandez joined the Community Foundation for Greater Atlanta in 2020.
+Formerly with the Blank Foundation, he led the Westside Neighborhood Prosperity Fund, a program designed to contribute to the revitalization of Vine City, English Avenue, Castleberry Hill, and adjacent neighborhoods.
+He also supported the foundation’s efforts in global giving, health access, and community development.
+An expert on housing, transportation, and economic development, Fernandez served for eight years as executive director of Green Doors, a nonprofit group devoted to transforming lives and neighborhoods for people in need in the Austin, Texas, metro area.
 He has worked extensively to help create housing solutions across the income spectrum.

 Education: Harvard University, University of Texas at Austin LBJ School of Public Affairs (MPA)